slamice/wri/Anne of Greene Gables and her Rise to Power/chapter16.md

 Chapter 16.
 Diana Is Invited to Tea with Tragic Results

 Anne herself stared the summer sun down and now collected the rotting foliage, the trees fallen yellow tears shed from the weather's mirth to the earth.
-The Fall began, one Anne lest forget.
+The Fall began, one Anne lest best forget.

 Anne raked what she thought could fashion some kind of color into her dreary dull brown room.
 And who knows?
 "You can never be too prepared, chomping down on a maple isn't so bad as being hungry." she heard herself saying.
 Compost or dinner roast, she carried some dry gold mulch in large black bags, kicking the other few back home.